How to Make Veloute Sauce

 Rada Cutlery Stoneware

-At Rada Cutlery, we like to feature a few of our different products because not everyone is aware that we have a multitude of products beside our knife selection.
+At Rada Cutlery, we like to feature a few of our different items because not everyone is aware that we have a multitude of products beside our knife selection.
 Rada Cutlery offers six different stoneware for all your baking and cooking needs: a baking stone, pie plate, loaf pan, rectangular baker, square baker, and cookie sheet.

-The best part of our stoneware it that it can go from the freezer directly to the oven.
+The best part of our lead-free stoneware it that it can go from the freezer directly to the oven.
 No need to worry about anything breaking!
 It also does not need to be seasoned and they are dishwasher safe.
 All of these products have a three year warranty as well.

 The Rada Cutlery products used to make the Veloute Sauce are listed below with links for you to purchase, if interested:

 Non-Scratch Cooking Spoon – a great tool to use when stirring sauces

 French Chef – use this knife to mince any solid ingredients like vegetables or herbs